Binca-SA/interactive-test/README.md

-# interactive-test for Terralava Jewels Website.
+# Interactive-test for Terralava Jewels Website.

 ## It has seven questions and it shows you the jewels that best fit with your answers.
 ### How it works: selecting one of the two options automatically takes you with a smooth scroolling effect to the next question.
 When you finish it redirects you to the results page